Summer Research Fellows

 Program Overview

 The Summer Research Fellowship is a nine-week, cohort-based experience for UW Bothell undergraduates pursuing research over the summer.
 The 2026 program runs from June 18 – August 14.
 Students are expected to be engaged in research throughout the summer term and able to attend weekly cohort sessions in person.
+All Fellows will receive $1500 to support their summer research, which can be paid out as wages or used to cover materials, supplies, or equipment related to their projects.

 As a Summer Research Fellow, you will conduct 50 or more hours of mentored research in your field.
 You’ll also meet regularly with a cohort of undergraduate researchers to build community and develop key professional skills.